romanboehm/jsonwheel/README.md

 * safe for malicious input (at least I don't give that guarantee)

 ## Usage

-Either
+### Within Your Script

-a) copy the **content** of [JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.2/JsonWheel.java) as-is into your existing class (remove imports if colliding with your pre-existing ones), or
+1. Copy the **content** of [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.3/JsonWheel.java) as-is into your existing script.

-b) copy the whole [JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.2/JsonWheel.java) over into your app (adjust the package declaration if needed).
+2. Remove imports if colliding with your pre-existing ones.
+### Within Your Project
+1. Copy [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.3/JsonWheel.java) as a file into your project's source directory, e.g. `/src/main/java`.
+2. Adjust the package declaration, i.e. introduce one, if needed.
+### With JBang's `//SOURCES`
+1. Create a JBang script, e.g. with `jbang init`.
+2. Add the `//SOURCES` JBang directive, as [demonstrated here](https://carbon.now.sh/6c3f872f48f310534645566e2564971a).
+If you care for your script to not break, you best set a version directly in the link and don't use the `main` blob.

 Then you can ...